kipling-engineering/protoc-gen-cobra/README.md

 {"value":"bar"}
 ```

-Idle server streams hang until the server closes the stream, or a timeout occurs.
+Idle server streams hang until the server closes the stream or a timeout occurs.

 ### Custom input/output formats